ikabuye452-netizen/rev-relationship-manager-api/README.md

 - 500 Internal Server Error: For unexpected errors during processing.

 All responses are returned in JSON format, providing a consistent structure for success and error messages.

+### Error Log
+All server errors are logged to a file located at **logs/error.log**.
+This log file can be used to monitor your web application when it is live in production, helping to identify and troubleshoot issues effectively.

 ## License
 This project is open-source and available under the MIT License.
 Feel free to modify and use it as a learning resource.